About the Minor in Global Health

 - Social Studies of Medicine, Health and Disease - ANTH 07.02, 17, 45, 55, 60 or courses outside of ANTH such as SOCY 34, 35, 65; GEOG 02; HIST 08.01, 36

 Four of the six courses for the minor must be taken within the Anthropology department.
-Some courses can satisfy more than one requirement, but students cannot use the same course to satisfy more than one requirement.
+Students cannot use the same course to satisfy more than one requirement.
 Students wishing to substitute courses not listed above should petition the Anthropology Department in writing in consultation with a department faculty member.
 The Global Health Minor can be pursued simultaneously with the Dickey Center's Certificate in Global Health.
-The Global Health minor cannot be combined with a major in Anthropology